NethServer/docs/administrator-manual/en/mail.rst

 ``dovecot``

-    The Dovecot daemon delivers messages into users' mailboxes, possibly applying Sieve filters.
+    The Dovecot daemon delivers messages into users mailboxes, possibly applying Sieve filters.

 A picture of the whole system is available from *workaround.org* [#MailComponents]_.